 Will I be guaranteed to see a shark?

 In short – no. June-September is winter in South Africa so the weather might be too bad to go out and visibility may be poor.
-Note that if your trip is cancelled for any reason you’ll receive a voucher to take a trip at another time.
+Note that if your trip is canceled for any reason you’ll receive a voucher to take a trip at another time.

 All images © Marine Dynamics